 Of important note, San Francisco is also a city of artists.
 San Francisco has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Francisco’s character.

-One of the nice things about San Francisco is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+San Francisco is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in San Francisco in 2018 was $68,883, which is wealthy relative to California and the nation.
 This equates to an annual income of $275,532 for a family of four.
 However, San Francisco contains both very wealthy and poor people as well.